am20585/recipe-step-predictor/README.md

 |               4 |   6.32002 |
 |               5 |   7.12584 |

-Grouped Table: Aggregates of n_ingredients and n_steps n_ingredients  average_n_steps  recipe_count
-0              1         7.571429            14
-1              2         5.931727           747
-2              3         5.613151          2342
-3              4         6.320018          4481
-4              5         7.125836          6580

-This pivot table reveals that recipes with fewer ingredients tend to have fewer steps on average, but the relationship is not strictly linear.
+This pivot table shows that recipes with fewer ingredients tend to have fewer steps on average, but the relationship is not strictly linear.
 For example, recipes with one ingredient have a higher average number of steps than those with two or three ingredients.
 This could indicate that recipes with very few ingredients might involve more complex cooking techniques, while those with moderate ingredient counts might be simpler to prepare.

 ### Imputation

+We also saw that some of our columns had missing values.
+These columns were `name`, `description`, and `average rating`.
+We decided to **not** impute these values as none of these columns were relavent to us and imputing or not imputing values would have **no** effect on our analysis.

 ## Framing a Prediction Problem

-With a solid understanding of our dataset and initial exploratory analyses, we now define a clear prediction problem that aligns with our overall theme of understanding recipe complexity.
+With a solid understanding of our dataset and initial exploratory analyses, we now defined a clear prediction problem that aligns with our overall theme of understanding recipe complexity.

 ### Prediction Problem Statement

 We aim to predict the **number of steps** in a recipe (**`n_steps`**) using features that are available before the recipe steps are fully finalized.
 By estimating the complexity of a recipe from its attributes, we can help home cooks choose recipes appropriate for their time constraints and skill levels, and assist recipe creators in refining their dishes for targeted audiences.

-### Problem Type

-Since our target variable, `n_steps`, is a continuous numerical value, this is a **regression problem**.
-We are not classifying recipes into discrete categories; rather, we are predicting a numerical outcome (the number of steps).
+Since our response variable, `n_steps`, is a continuous numerical value, this is a **regression problem**, since we are predicting a numerical outcome.

-### Response Variable

-- **Response Variable**: `n_steps` (Number of steps in a recipe)

 We chose `n_steps` because it serves as a direct measure of recipe complexity.
-Understanding what influences complexity can reveal insights into how preparation time, nutritional factors, and the diversity of tags (e.g., dietary restrictions, meal types, cuisines) shape the effort required to complete a dish.
+Understanding what influences complexity can reveal insights into how preparation time, nutritional factors, and the diversity of tags (dietary restrictions, meal types, cuisines) shape the effort required to prepare a dish.

 ### Features and Time of Prediction Justification